Found Voices: The New European MapSunday, January 19, 2020 - 3:00 pm

 In the wake of the Treaty of Versailles, Central Europe’s borders were dramatically redrawn.
 Bartók and Kodály pioneered major ethnomusicological research at this time, collecting numerous Hungarian folk songs and incorporating them into their works, while the songs of Czech composers Kaprálová and Janáček reflect the national and social liberation of their people.

-Sarah Shafer, soprano; Kelley O’Connor, mezzo-soprano; Nicholas Phan, tenor; Douglas Williams, bass-baritone; Choir TBA; Myra Huang, piano; Shannon McGinnis, piano
+Sarah Shafer, soprano; Jennifer Johnson Cano, mezzo-soprano; Nicholas Phan, tenor; Douglas Williams, bass-baritone; Temple University Chamber Choir; Myra Huang, piano; Shannon McGinnis, piano

 Bartók: Elindultam szép hazámbul, BB.
 42, No. 1